blbi0875/biskner_CSCI2270_FinalProject/README.md

 None

 Open Issues/ Bugs:
 I believe most of the bugs have been fixed; however, if you get the item "Protein of Whey" you can receive unlimited health bonuses by equipping and reequipping it.
 This was intentional to make the final boss easier, though it may seem like a bug at first.
+Also the combat system is a bit basic so if you have any ideas let me know.